M11 closed after oil tanker overturns near Stansted airport

 - Published

-A motorway has been closed in both directions in Essex after an oil tanker crashed and overturned.
+A motorway has been closed in both directions in Essex after an oil tanker overturned.

-The M11 was shut between the exit and entrance slip roads at junction 8 (Bishop's Stortford and London Stansted Airport) after the HGV overturned on the northbound carriageway.
+The HGV crashed on the M11 northbound carriageway, either side of the slip roads at junction eight (Bishop's Stortford and London Stansted Airport), at about 15:20 BST.

-Traffic has been diverted "up and over" the junction slip roads, National Highways said.
+Traffic was diverted "up and over" the junction slip roads, National Highways said.

+The force said the driver did not suffer injuries believed to be life threatening or life changing.

-Essex Highways said oil had spilled in the road and long delays were expected.
+Essex Highways said oil had spilled in the road and that long delays were expected.

-A video shared on social media showed flames coming from the tanker.
+A video shared on social media showed flames coming from the tanker, which the fire service extinguished.

+Police said they would remain at the scene while the vehicle was moved.

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp 0800 169 1830